Leonardo da Vinci needs no introduction from me.

 6. Draw In The Company Of Others

-Many artists have no problem showing people their favourite finished pieces; few the processes that made them.
+Many artists have no problem showing people their favorite finished pieces; few the processes that made them.

 Creativity is a messy practice.
 The first drafts of the best novels are often ugly and the initial sketch an artist lays down on canvas, often uglier.